carloscdno/Portfolio/README.md

 # Portfolio
 A showcase of my skills as a Data Analyst.
-To see some of the visualizations I have created you can visit my Tableau profile at: https://public.tableau.com/app/profile/carlos.c1918

 Also, these are some of the dashboards I've created with Microsoft Power BI: